neutralinojs/neutralinojs-cli/README.md

 #### Publishing the plugin

-Once you publish your `neu-cli` plugin to npm directory anyone will be able to use it using,
+Once you publish your `neu-cli` plugin to npm registry, anyone will be able to use it using:

 ```bash
  $ neu plugins --add <packageName>
 ```

-and it can be removed using,
+and it can be removed using:

 ```bash
  $ neu plugins --remove <packageName>